yeelacitron/Practical-Traffic-Analysis-Attacks-on-Secure-Messaging-Applications/README.md

 9. What are the differences in packet sizes between the traffic that goes through WhatsApp and Telegram?
 10. Can we distinguish transmitted content even when there is constant background "noise"?

-enjoy reading!
+The study and its conclusions are in the file research.ipynb enjoy reading!

 Instructions for running the plots: